-1. Root Pruning
+- 1. Root Pruning - a.

-- a.
 Whenever sidewalk, curb, gutter or driveway replacement occurs within four (4) feet of a tree, the Public Properties Maintenance Division, will inspect the site for tree impact assessment.
-Root pruning may be performed on any tree that the Parks/Urban Forestry subdivision determines can be safely performed without jeopardizing the life of the tree. - b.
+Root pruning may be performed on any tree that the Parks/Shade Tree subdivision determines can be safely performed without jeopardizing the life of the tree. - b.
 All roots greater than two (2) inches in diameter must be cleanly cut to encourage good callus tissue.
-It is recommended that roots be pruned back to the next root node. - 2.
-Sidewalk Renovation Trees that would be seriously impacted by root pruning during sidewalk replacements will be inspected by the Parks/Urban Forestry subdivision in coordination with the Street maintenance subdivision to determine whether: - a.
-The permanent repair work can be deferred and a temporary repair used to eliminate any trip hazard until other measures can be reviewed and implemented. - b.
-Remove the tree and replace it with a minimum 1.75"-2.5" caliper replacement tree. - 3.
-Curb and Gutter Replacement Trees that would be seriously impacted by root pruning during curb/gutter replacement will be inspected by the Parks/Urban Forestry subdivision in coordination with the Street maintenance subdivision to determine whether: - a.
-The tree can be saved by replacing the curb and gutter with minimal disruption of the roots (alternatives: temporary curb and gutter; use of root barrier fabric; rubberized panels, or by other methods).

-4. Recovery Period

-a.
-An exception to this policy may be made if the curb/gutter or sidewalk is relocated away from the tree, or other measures are employed that reduce or eliminate root involvement or it is otherwise determined by the Parks/ Urban Forestry subdivision that root involvement is minimal.
+It is recommended that roots be pruned back to the next root node.

+- 2. Sidewalk Renovation Trees that would be seriously impacted by root pruning during sidewalk replacements will be inspected by the Parks/Shade Tree subdivision in coordination with the Street maintenance subdivision to determine whether: - a.
+The repair work can be deferred and a temporary patch used to eliminate any hazard until other steps can be reviewed and implemented. - b.
+To remove the tree and replace it with a minimum 2.5" caliper replacement tree. - 3.
+Curb and Gutter Replacement Trees that would be seriously impacted by root pruning during curb/gutter replacement will be inspected by the Parks/Shade Tree subdivision in coordination with the Street maintenance subdivision to determine whether: - a.
+The tree can be saved by replacing the curb and gutter with minimal disruption of the roots (alternatives: temporary curb and gutter; use of root barrier fabric; rubberized panels, or by other methods). - 4.
+Recovery Period - a.
+An exception to this policy may be made if the curb/gutter or sidewalk is relocated away from the tree, or other measures are employed that reduce or eliminate root involvement or it is otherwise determined by the Parks/ Shade Tree subdivision that root involvement is minimal.